EDM115/workspace-hash/README.md

 ### Run in debug mode
 The debug mode will :
-- in generate mode, output `.debug-hash` files which will contain the hashes of each individual file in the workspace
+- in generate mode, output `.debug-hash` files which will contain the hashes of each individual file in the workspace as a JSON object
 - in compare mode, read those `.debug-hash` files and tell you *exactly* which files have changed in each workspace, and what their hashes are
 This can be useful to check why the hashes appear to be different, or to debug issues with the hashes generation.
 ```bash